 The focus of this the focus of this course is to understand the leadership functions of human resource management in organizations to create a competitive edge through employee empowerment.
 Core human resource concepts are introduced and applied to optimize human capital within a variety of healthcare settings, including compensation and benefits, employee recognition, and employee/labor relations.
 National, regional and local strategies and workforce trends are discussed related to best practices for the selection, retention, and management as a healthcare employer of choice.
 Course is cross listed with HP&M 854.

-Students who chose the Health Policy & Management discipline track will select from the following coursework: The Health Care System, Health Care Economics, Introduction to Operations, Managing Information Systems and Technology, Health Policy, Health Care Research, Organizational Foundations for Leading Change, Governance and Health Law, and Human Resources and Workforce Development.
-These courses, along with the Core and Leadership courses, will prepare the student for a career in information systems management and leadership.
+These courses, along with the Health Informatics and Leadership core courses, will prepare the student for a career in information systems management and leadership.
 These positions are found in hospitals, health care systems, clinics, physician group practices, long-term care organizations, governmental entities, insurance and managed care firms, health care information systems companies, consulting firms, etc.

 HP&M 810 The Healthcare System (3)